 Vetter Windows Review

 Vetter windows are manufactured to lessen the chances of condensation.
 Condensation happens when there is a high level of moisture in the surrounding.
 Excessive condensation can be caused by several factors such as rain and snow, even the moisture found in soil.
 Damp areas around the house have high moisture content.
 You will know that condensation occurs when you notice beads of water on your window.
-Most of the windows a double panes and having moisture in between the glasses may eventually lead to rotten wood (for wooden windows), peeling (for laminated windows) and growth of molds.
+Most of the windows double panes and having moisture in between the glasses may eventually lead to rotten wood (for wooden windows), peeling (for laminated windows), and growth of molds.
 This also obstructs the insulation of your windows.
 Vetter windows are designed to keep moisture away from your windows.
-Airtight windows may avoid entry of moisture between insulated glasses.
+Airtight windows may avoid the entry of moisture between insulated glasses.
 There are also some tips to keep condensation at bay:

-- Maintain maximum ventilation in the entire house, especially in wetter areas such as kitchen and bathrooms.
+- Maintain maximum ventilation in the entire house, especially in wetter areas such as the kitchen and bathrooms.